ehtesham04/Brain-Tumor-Prediction-Model/README.md

 ## Acknowledgements

-Dataset sourced from Kaggle.
+Training/validation dataset sourced from Kaggle, originally collected from a Chinese hospital.
+Binary testing dataset also sourced from Kaggle.
 Project developed as part of the B.Tech final year curriculum.